josueduff/Bib-Number-Placement/README.md

 A *number* is a group of digits on a single piece of material.

-A *vertical number* is defined by a top-to-bottom layout, whilst a *horizontal number* is when the numbers are layed out left-to-right.
+A *vertical number* is defined by a top-to-bottom layout, whilst a *horizontal number* is when the digits are layed out left-to-right.
 Both are determined when the cyclist is standing and with the observer's vision level with the horizon.

 ## Diagrams.
 ### Finish line cross-section.